MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/Q/ASP.NET/MVC/MVCQuestions.md

 - According to the GOF book, design patterns are classified into three categories:

-- **Creational Patterns:** Deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.
+- **Creational Patterns:** : These design patterns provide a way to create objects while hiding the creation logic, rather than instantiating objects directly using new operator.
+This gives program more flexibility in deciding which objects need to be created for a given use case.
-- \*\*Structural Patterns: These design patterns focus on how classes and objects can be combined and structured to form larger, more complex systems.
-They use concepts like inheritance and composition to create new functionalities by combining existing interfaces and objects.
+- **Structural Patterns**: These design patterns concern class and object composition.
+Concept of inheritance is used to compose interfaces and define ways to compose objects to obtain new functionalities.
-  - **Behavioral Patterns:** Focused on the communication between objects, defining the patterns of interaction.
+- **Behavioral Patterns:** : These design patterns are specifically concerned with communication between objects

 ---